zAlweNy26/AlweStats/README.md

 - Set the color of the crosshair and the custom bow charge bar
 - Set the scale of the player marker and the crosshair
 - Toggle a weight fill percentage as an element in the status effects list
-- Toggle the hover status separately for rock, trees, bushes, plants, beehives, fireplaces, fermenters and containers
+- Toggle the hover status separately for rock, trees, bushes, plants, beehives, fireplaces, fermenters, containers, cooking stations and smelters
 - Toggle the cursor coordinates and the explored percentage in the large map
 - Toggle the rotation of the minimap that follows the player camera rotation
 - Toggle the distance and direction from claimed bed, closer portal and closer ship shown as elements in the status effects list